-PSY 33804, 6CWE [21765] Psychology of Women Saturday 9:00 AM -12:20 PM Terry In-person women.
+PSY 33804, 6CWE [21765] Psychology of Women Saturday 9:00 AM -12:20 PM Terry In-person

+This course explores the social constructions, theories and research that have resulted in a psychology of women.
 It includes the biological, developmental, social and cultural aspects of femaleness in an historical and contemporary context.
 Students will be expected to consider and contribute from their own gender-establishing experiences.
 Pre-req: PSY 10204.
 4 hrs.; 4 crs.
 (W) (U)